"Policing through the community"

 The Elkton Police Department is committed to providing professional police services to our community and citizens.
 We take pride in our relationships with citizens, civic groups, businesses, government and non- government organizations, and other law enforcement agencies.
 We are constantly striving to improve our relationships and services.
 The Town of Elkton police department consists of 6 full-time officers, 3 part-time officers and an administrative assistant.
 We also have an active Neighborhood Watch program.

 Throughout the busy day our officers are out patrolling the town and responding to local emergencies.
 Our police department conducts coverage 24 hours a day, 7 days a week.
 Also, our administrative assistant is in the office Mon-Fri 8am until 4pm.
 If an officer is needed, please call our office at 540-298-9441.
 If no one is in the office at that time, the number will rollover to the Rockingham County Sheriff’s Office and someone will assist you.

 For all emergencies, please dial 911.

 Chief Hammer studied Criminal Justice at Blue Ridge Community College and is an Emergency Medical Technician.
 He is a certified Taser Instructor, as well as a General Instructor through the Department of Criminal Justice Services.
-He has attended numerous training seminars in Police Management.
+He is certified as a School Resource Officer and has attended numerous training seminars in Police Management.